sentclose/sentc-docs/docs/src/guide/README.md

 ### Encrypt in a group

-There are encryption and decryption of raw data or of strings.
+You can perform encryption and decryption of raw data or strings in a group.

 :::: tabs type:card